ctdk/goiardi/README.md

 knife-goiardi-reporting plugin that supports querying runs by status.
 It's available on rubygems, or on github at https://github.com/ctdk/knife-goiardi-reporting.

-As this is an experimental feature, it may not work entirely correctly.
-Bug reports are appreciated.

 ### Import and Export of Data